lordbnn/ETL-for-retail-business/README.md

 ### Transforming the data
 All transformation was done in SQL, then converted to a dataframe through Python to enable ease loading into their respective PostgreSQL tables

+### Automation
+Based on the analytics requirements which spans through a yearly calendar or based on a specific timeline, it is therefore recommended that the pipeline should run in a batch-wise manner upon a file change in s3 bucket.
+Hence whenever a .SUCCESS (emphasis on the casing) file is introduced, lambda function is invoked to run the ETL functions.
+This would usually take less than 2 minutes to complete.

 ### Challenges
 - DataType errors:
       Null values in SQL are represented by the DataType `Null`, however, pandas converts this to 'NaN', a datatype not recognized by postgreSQL, hence